Parking Enforcement & Regulations

 Motorist Assistance Program

-As a courtesy, the Public Safety vehicles are equipped to assist motorists who have locked themselves out of their vehicle, are in need of a jump start or have run out of gas.
-Public Safety personnel will supervise the changing of a flat tire.
+As a courtesy, the CR Police vehicles are equipped to assist motorists who have locked themselves out of their vehicle, are in need of a jump start or have run out of gas.
+CR Police personnel will supervise the changing of a flat tire.
 Each situation and vehicle differs, and the responding officer may be forced to recommend outside commercial assistance for some vehicles or situations.